Breadcrumb

 Mobility

-Mobility is an important aspect of a spinal cord injury.
 Mobility devices, such as crutches, walkers, wheelchairs, and scooters, can help you be more independent.
 They may allow you to work, shop, travel, or take part in sports.
+Your rehab team can help you find the devices that best fit your needs.

 Adapting your home

-As your rehab ends, you and your loved ones need to start thinking about what you need to do when you are at home.
-Because you may have to use a wheelchair (lowering your height) and have limited movement and feeling, you may have to adapt your home.
+Because you may have to use a wheelchair and have limited movement and feeling, you may have to adapt your home.
+Talk with your rehab team about what you may need.

-Today, with improved medical care and support, the outlook for people with SCIs is better than ever.
-In many cases, 1 year after the injury, life expectancy is close to that of a person without an SCI.footnote 2
+Today, with improved medical care and support, the outlook for people with an SCI is better than ever.

-If you are planning to work, you have the same legal rights as before your injury.
-People with spinal cord injuries who want to work are legally protected from discrimination by the Employment Equity Act.
+So it's important to plan ahead for your care and other life goals.
+If you plan to work, you have the same legal rights on the job as before your injury.
+People with an SCI who want to work are legally protected from discrimination by the Employment Equity Act.

 Plan ahead for possible serious and life-threatening complications.
 You, your family, and your doctor should discuss what types of medical treatment you want if you have a sudden, life-threatening problem.
-You may want to create an advance care plan to province your wishes if you become unable to communicate.
+You may want to create an advance care plan.
+It allows you to state your wishes if you become unable to communicate.

 Be prepared to call your spinal care injury provider, 9-1-1, or other emergency services if you or the person with the spinal cord injury has the symptoms of autonomic dysreflexia, which causes sudden very high blood pressure.
 If it isn't treated promptly and correctly, it may lead to seizures, stroke, and even death.
 Symptoms include: